TradeWindow ties up with US firm FoodChain ID

 Share options for directors

-In separate disclosures to the NZX made earlier this month, TradeWindow said Smith had been allotted 34,551 options to buy shares in the company at 74c a share.
+In separate disclosures to the NZX made earlier this month, TradeWindow said Smith had been allotted 134,551 options to buy shares in the company at the equivalent price of 74c a share.

 Likewise, director Kerry Michael Friend had been allotted 97,410 options and senior manager Guy Kristoffer Kloss 117,118.